Songs of 1970: Last Hurrahs for the Sixties’ Top-Selling Acts

 Aware of the social upheaval over war and poverty that disproportionately afflicted the black community, Whitfield pushed the Temptations into a “harder, darker sound,” reminiscent of Sly & the Family Stone and Funkadelic.
 Some called it psychedelic soul.
 Whatever its label, the Temptations scored two socially-conscious hits in 1970: “Ball of Confusion (That’s What the World Is Today)” and “Psychedelic Shack.”

 Whitfield was always searching for a hit, even if it meant using a lesser artist in the Motown stable.
 The song “War” was first recorded by the Temptations, but it turned out nothing epitomized the moral outrage over the Vietnam war as Edwin Starr’s booming, growling, anthemic, “good God, y’all!” voice.
 Edwin Starr’s “War,” playfully based on the composition, “Louie, Louie,” went to number one on the charts in August 1970.
-Listen for yourself in this excellent three and a half minute song video, published by cctaximan via YouTube:
+Listen for yourself in the original lip-synched performance, the video just over three minutes, published by Stream Crops via YouTube:

 My Top 20 Singles of 1970